How employers can help support those with Long Covid in their return to work

 Many of those affected are of working age, previously fit and well, and now struggling with debilitating symptoms.
-These include brain fog, memory problems, anxiety, and tiredness.
+Long Covid is a multi-systemic condition with many variable symptoms.
+These may include brain fog, memory problems, anxiety, and fatigue.
+For more on the signs and symptoms of Long Covid click here.
 For some who developed Covid in the early days of the pandemic this has been their new normal for over 12 months.

 Employers need to be aware that Long Covid can present in different ways in different people.
 Also, symptoms can vary in a single individual on any given day.

 Some people diagnosed with Long Covid report being disbelieved by their employer because their signs and symptoms are inconsistent.
 Attempts to ‘push through’ to comply with inflexible phased return to work programmes are ill advised.
 These may result in setbacks and extending and jeopardising any return to work.